inokawazu/risingresearcher2024/README.md

-# Markus Amano Rising Researchers Presentation August 2nd, 2024
+# Markus Amano Rising Researchers Presentation April 2nd, 2024

 This repository contains the LaTeX source code and supplementary materials for the Rising Researchers presentation "Exploring Holographic QCD: Vorticity in